habibalejalil/nomics-feth-api/README.md

 # Nomics

-This will help you to list & track on Nomics.
+This will help you list and track your Exchange on Nomics.

+# Contact

+Please feel free to contact me if you have any questions at @habibalejalil